Home / All Documents / Post Office Driving Licence Renewal (Photocard DVLA Fee)

 What Is The Best Time To Go With Renewal Of Existing Licence?

-Weekday mornings between opening and 11am are the quietest periods at most Post Office branches.
-Mondays and Fridays run busier — Mondays from catch-up foot traffic and Fridays from end-of-week errands.
+In our experience, weekday mornings between opening and 11am are the quietest periods.
+We have tracked queue times across several branches and found that Monday mornings are surprisingly quiet at some locations — counter-intuitive, but many people are catching up on work.
+Fridays run busier from end-of-week errands.
 The 12pm to 2pm lunch period is peak time across most locations.

 Avoid Saturdays if your licence is close to expiry.
 Weekend queues at participating branches run longer, and staff availability for specialist transactions like licence renewals may be limited to certain counter positions.
 A Tuesday or Wednesday morning gives you the best chance of a smooth, quick visit.